radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 Check this option to restrict access for the secured SSL socket/port to the Host/IP address specified in the server setting.

-><span style="color:red">**IMPORTANT NOTE – “localhost” is available only if it is set as the host name on the Server Control Panel > Settings tab > Server Name property.
-If it is set as the server name, the RadiantOne service is accessible ONLY by using a server name of localhost.**
+>[!warning] “localhost” is available only if it is set as the host name on the Server Control Panel > Settings tab > Server Name property.
+If it is set as the server name, the RadiantOne service is accessible ONLY by using a server name of localhost.
+-->

 #### RootDSE